jiachen247/llvm-sauce/README.md

 ```

 ### Running LLVM IR
-Once you have compiled your program to LLVM IR, LLVM has two ways of running this IR (assuming you have installed LLVM) by interpreting or compiling it further to machine code.
+Once you have compiled your program to LLVM IR, LLVM has two ways of running this IR by interpreting or compiling it further to machine code.

 #### LLVM Interpreter (lli)
 You can use `lli` by running the following:
 ```
 $ node ./dist/index.js program.js -o program.ll
 $ lli program.ll